hdfiresky/Tutorials/backend_setup_guide.md

 This guide explains how to set up a secure, resilient backend service for the Multi-Agent Tutorial Generator.
 Moving the Gemini API calls to a backend is a critical security measure to avoid exposing your `API_KEY` in the browser.

-This enhanced version includes **automatic API key rotation** for Gemini calls and uses a robust **Retrieval-Augmented Generation (RAG)** pattern for the internet search agent.
-This new architecture is more reliable and avoids the complex and error-prone search integration of the Gemini library.
+This backend architecture includes **automatic API key rotation** for Gemini calls and uses Gemini's powerful, built-in **Google Search grounding** for the internet search agent, ensuring up-to-date information can be retrieved efficiently.

 ## Prerequisites